2025 Edition

 We take care of setting up your LLC, processing your EIN, and ensuring you comply with all required legal and corporate obligations in the U.S.

-We handle annual tax returns with the IRS (Form 5472, 1120), FinCEN, BEA (BE-13, if applicable), as well as renewing your registered agent and any other federal or state requirements.
+We oversee the legal and tax status of the entity, keeping records up-to-date and processing the necessary forms.
+We handle annual returns with the IRS (Form 5472, 1120), FinCEN, and BEA (BE-13, if applicable), as well as renewing the registered agent and any other federal or state requirements.

 💬 Communication and ongoing support